Maksudur20/Task_Analyzer/README.md

 ## Usage

+### Regular Users

 - Register a new account or log in with your credentials
-- Create new tasks with a title, description, priority level, and due date
+- Create new tasks with a title, description, priority level (1-5), and due date
+- View your tasks in the "My Tasks" section
-- View your tasks and filter by completion status
+- Filter tasks by completion status
 - Edit existing tasks or mark them as complete
 - Delete tasks you no longer need

+### Administrators

+- Log in with admin credentials:
+  - Email: `admin@taskanalyzer.com`
+  - Password: `Admin@123`
-- Admins can access the admin panel to manage all users' tasks
+- Access the admin panel to manage all users and tasks in the system
+- Edit or delete user accounts
+- View, edit, and delete any task in the system

+### Demo

+A live demo of the application is available at: [https://taskanalyzer.azurewebsites.net](https://taskanalyzer.azurewebsites.net) (sample link)

 ---

 ## Contributing

-Pull requests are welcome!
+Contributions are welcome!
+Here's how you can contribute:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.

 ---